Hypnotherapy Visualisation Skills

 Finding out what your favoured sense is can really help to improve your imagination skills.
 One way of doing this is to write about an experience you’ve really enjoyed, stating why as well.
 The words you use to describe your experience should point you towards your favoured sense; review what you’ve written and categorise the words as either visual, kinaesthetic (feeling words) or auditory (hearing words).
 The longest list will be your preferred sense, or senses.

-Another way to build an imagining is to become aware of the phrases you use in conversation.
+Another way to build an image is to become aware of your preferred sense.

 Visual people tend to use visual words and phrases and say things like “I see what you mean” or “I get the picture.”
 Auditory people tend to use hearing words and phrases, for example “I like the sound of that” or “that rings true.”
 Kinaesthetic people use words related to feeling and touch, for example “I’ve got a good feeling about that” or “it’s all going smoothly”.